Food Thickener Guide for Industrial Manufacturing: Types, Functions & Cellulose-Based Solutions (CMC, MCC, HPMC)

 Food thickening systems used in industrial manufacturing must comply with global regulatory frameworks and functional performance standards.This includes:

-Cellulose-based thickeners such as MCC, CMC, and HPMC are widely recognized for their compliance flexibility and long-standing safety validation in global food and pharmaceutical industries.
+Therefore, global food and pharmaceutical industries widely recognize cellulose-based thickeners such as MCC, CMC, and HPMC for their compliance flexibility and long-standing safety validation.

 MCC Gel (Colloidal MCC) is the preferred thickener for UHT beverages.
 It works best in UHT-processed systems.
-It maintains structural integrity up to 135°C and remains stable across pH 3.0–9.0.
+Microcrystalline cellulose gelmaintains structural integrity up to 135°C and remains stable across pH 3.0–9.0.
 It also provides long-term suspension stability throughout 12–24 months shelf life.
 Starch and gum-based thickeners are not suitable.
 They degrade under UHT conditions.

 Modified starch loses viscosity after intense heating.
 This happens under high-temperature processing.
 Starch granules gelatinize during heating.
 They become sensitive to heat and shear.
 Retrogradation or fragmentation occurs under UHT or retort processing.
 This permanently reduces viscosity.